-Applications received by the date indicated in the application schedule will be assessed by Cystic Fibrosis Canada's scientific review panel.
+CFC will perform a relevance review to identify eligible applications that are in alignment with the purpose and criteria of the funding opportunities.
+Relevant applications received by the date indicated in the application schedule will be assessed by Cystic Fibrosis Canada's scientific review panel.
 Incomplete applications and applications which are not received by the deadline will not be considered for funding.